 To sell or not to sell, that is the question.
 The COVID-19 pandemic has forced landlords to examine their investments in a whole new light.
 Lost rent, eviction moratoriums, and rent freezes have taken a toll on many property owners across the country.
 However, steadily low-interest rates combined with high demand and low supply of homes on the market have many wondering if now is the time to sell.
-Join us as we examine the reasons why you should sell plus how to navigate tenant rights when selling a rental property below.
+Join us as we examine the reasons why you should sell your investment property plus how to navigate tenant rights when selling a rental property below.

 When to Consider Selling a Rental Property

 Landlords choose to sell their rental properties for a variety of reasons, including life and financial changes.
 That said, it is hard to ignore the benefits of a successful rental property business.
 A steady income stream and property appreciation make this a worthwhile investment.
 However, sometimes circumstances will advocate cutting your losses and selling while you can.
 Check out these examples of when to consider selling a rental property below.

 - Becoming a Landlord was Not in Your Plans

 - Personal Circumstances Have Changed

 - It Needs More Repairs Than You Can Recoup in Rent